GreigBenton/Milestone_project_3/README.md

         - Upon signing up/logging in the user should be rdirected to the correct page with accompanying Flash/info to inform user of success.
         - Upon signing up, user data including username and hashed password should be inserted into database.
         - Upon logging in the user should be redirected to their profile page.
+        - Upon logging out the user should be redirected to the correct page and any user options other than Home etc should not be visible.
 2. **Reasons for testing**

         - The ability to share books and effectively build the content of the site is dependent on users being able to sign-up and login.